Accessing our services

 - First Nations Justice (RLC provides a priority service for Aboriginal and Torres Strait Islander people (catchment area applies)

 Most of our legal advice is provided by telephone, but we can also provide face-to-face and video advice, depending on your legal issue and circumstances.

 What is RLC's catchment area?

 Redfern Legal Centre's geographical catchment area covers over 40 suburbs, including:

 Alexandria; Annandale; Balmain; Beaconsfield; Botany; Camperdown; Chippendale; Darlington; Eastlakes; Erskineville; Glebe; Haymarket; Hillsdale; Leichhardt; Lilyfield; Mascot; Millers Point; Newtown; Pagewood; Pyrmont; Redfern; Rosebery; Rozelle; St Peters; Surry Hills; Sydney; Ultimo; Waterloo and Zetland.

 This is not a complete list of the suburbs we cover, and some of our services are statewide.
 If we are not able to assist you, we can put you in touch with other services that can help.

 If you live outside our catchment area, we may refer you to a community legal centre closer to you.
 Use the Community Legal Centres NSW recommendation app to find your local community legal centre.

 Are there any matters RLC does not advise on?

-- in conveyancing or commercial law matters
+- wills or probate matters

 - to employers in employment responsibility matters